w3f/Grants-Program/applications/pallet_supersig.md

   - Maintaining and upgrading [Substrate Recipes](https://trello.com/c/YPOPV5U8) for the benefit of the Substrate community.

 - What your project is _not_ or will _not_ provide or implement
-  - In this grant proposal we are focussing on the first minimimal viable version of the pallet, which will have fixed simpleMajority for all decisions, and add/remove member functionality.
+  - In this grant proposal we are focussing on the first minimimal viable version of the pallet, where threshold is enumerated to various options including simple and superMajority; and add/remove member functionality.
 We envisage many directions this can go and many features to improve it, but will stick to this simple implementation in the MVP.
-We will not be adapting the polkadot-js-ui in this milestone, but we do envisage visualising members in the Accounts and Address Book section would be very useful.
+We also (in the second milestone) be adapting the polkadot-js-ui, as we do envisage visualising members in the Accounts and Address Book section would be very useful.
+  - We wont be creating a brand new UI, but this may be part of another proposal which will encompass various pallets we are working on.

 ### Ecosystem Fit
 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: